semantic-release/semantic-release/docs/usage/configuration.md

 **Note**: CLI arguments take precedence over options configured in the configuration file.

-**Note**: Plugins options cannot be defined via CLI arguments and must be defined in the configuration file.
+**Note**: Plugin options cannot be defined via CLI arguments and must be defined in the configuration file.

 ## Options